thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

   )
 ```

-Zooming out, you can see what we have here is a called a "class"...
+(PAUSE)

+So, zooming out, we can see our Crew class is coming together nicely...

-A class in the context of programming is a blueprint for creating things.
+For the beginners, a class in the context of programming is a blueprint for creating things.

 To use another cooking analogy...